Binh Thuy Air Base

-Binh Thuy Air Base (also known as Can Tho Air Base and Trà Nóc Air Base) was a United States Air Force (USAF), United States Navy, Republic of Vietnam Air Force (RVNAF) and Vietnam People's Air Force (VPAF) (Khong Quan Nhan Dan Viet Nam) military airfield used during the Vietnam War.
-It is located 7 km northwest of Cần Thơ in the Mekong Delta.
+Binh Thuy Air Base (also known as Can Tho Air Base and Trà Nóc Air Base) is a military airfield located 7 km northwest of Cần Thơ in the Mekong Delta.
+During the Vietnam War it was used by the United States Air Force (USAF), United States Navy and the Republic of Vietnam Air Force (RVNAF).
+It is currently operated by the Vietnam Air Defence - Air Force (VNADAF).

 Construction

 Since June 1962 USAF units had supported RVNAF operations at Cần Thơ Airfield.

 In mid-1963 Military Assistance Command, Vietnam (MACV) proposed the construction of a 6,000 ft runway at Cần Thơ to replace the existing 3,000 ft runway at Sóc Trăng Airfield which was unsuitable for night and wet weather operations with a projected US$4.5 million construction cost and a 2-year construction period.

 In January 1964 given the need for heavier aircraft to be available for quick reaction air support in the Mekong Delta, CINCPAC approved the construction of a new airfield at Cần Thơ for a cost of US$2.5 million to be ready within one year.

 Construction of the new airfield began in February 1964.
 The selected site was low-lying swampland adjacent to the Bassac River and the Seabees operated a dredge on the Bassac 22 hours a day to produce landfill for the site.
 However the quality of the fill produced was poor and when the project passed to construction contractor RMK-BRJ they resorted to bringing in sand from elsewhere, eventually moving over 680,000 cubic yards of fill to create the 6,000 ft asphalt runway, taxi ramps and headquarters building.